chenxingqiang/secret-learn/doc/developers/tips.rst

 `conda-lock` can be used to create a conda environment with the exact same conda and pip packages as on the CI.
-For example, the following command will create a conda environment named `jax-sklearn-doc` that is similar to the CI:
+For example, the following command will create a conda environment named `secret-learn-doc` that is similar to the CI:

 .. prompt:: bash $

-    conda-lock install -n jax-sklearn-doc build_tools/circle/doc_linux-64_conda.lock
+    conda-lock install -n secret-learn-doc build_tools/circle/doc_linux-64_conda.lock

 .. note::